 Participants can count either day (or both!), submit data directly into hawkcount.org, and help raise a collective voice for raptor conservation.
 Novice birders to expert hawkwatchers are welcome to count migrant raptors from anywhere, and enter their data directly into hawkcount.org.

-Join Rob while he describes the current plan for the 2021 pilot project in Ontario and sees how you can help expand the effort across the Great Lakes region.
+Inquiries can be directed to HMANA Board member Robert Spaul (email@example.com).
+You can also join Rob at the June Lunch & Learn while he describes the plan for the 2021 pilot project in Ontario and see how you can help expand the effort across the Great Lakes region.

 You can also REGISTER HERE for an informational Zoom session at 7 pm ET on September 1st.
 The session is FREE but requires registration.

 1) Give a simplified overview of HMANA hawk counting protocols,